Renewing your spirit one bite at a time

 • Roll each cinnamon roll individually and place them in a parchment paper-lined pan.

-• Cover the pan with oiled plastic wrap and allow the rolls to sit for 2-3 more hours in the pan or until they have puffed up.
+• Cover the pan with oiled plastic wrap and allow the rolls to sit for 2-3 more hours in the pan or until they have doubled in size and nearly fill the pan.
 Tip: turn your oven on and then off to create a warm environment for the rolls to rise.

 *Do not let the sourdough gingerbread cinnamon rolls rest anywhere above 78 degrees during their second rise or the filling will melt out of the dough.